-Do you or someone you know wake up at night to get food out of the fridge because you can’t sleep?
+Do you ever find yourself getting out of bed at night to get food from the fridge because you can’t sleep?
+Do you wonder how to stop food cravings at night?

-During the day, do you eat little or only healthy food, then binge at night when no one is looking?
+During the day, do you eat a little or only healthy food, but then eat a lot at night when no one is watching?

-Today I explain what night eating syndrome is, its causes, and who is most susceptible to it.
-I will explore some of the symptoms and offer solutions to overcome the NES eating disorder.
+Today, I’m going to explain what night eating syndrome is, what causes it, and who might be most affected by it.
+I’ll also talk about some of the signs and offer ideas to help you if you’re struggling with NES eating disorder.

 What is Night Eating Syndrome?

-Individuals with this syndrome eat most of their food in the evening and little during the day.
+This happens when your body’s schedule for eating is all mixed up.
+People with this syndrome eat most of their food in the evening and not much during the day.

 According to the National Institute of Mental Health, the night-eating syndrome affects 1.5 percent of the population and evenly occurs in men and women.